Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream: Abstract

 \section{Abstract}

-{ The star-black hole (\sbh) binary discovered by the \Gaia\ Collaboration -- \gb\ -- is chemically and kinematically associated with the metal-poor ED-2 stream in the Milky Way halo. } { We explore the possibility that \gb\ was assembled dynamically in the progenitor globular cluster (GC) of the ED-2 stream. } { We use a public suite of star-by-star dynamical Monte Carlo models by \cite{Kremer2020} to identify \sbh binaries in GCs with different initial masses and (half-mass) radii. } { We show that a likely progenitor of the ED-2 stream was a relatively low-mass ($\lesssim10^5\,\msun$) GC with an initial half-mass radius of $2-4\,$pc.
+{ The star--black hole (\sbh) binary known as \gb, discovered by the \Gaia\ Collaboration is chemically and kinematically associated with the metal-poor ED-2 stream in the Milky Way halo. } { We explore the possibility that \gb\ was assembled dynamically in the progenitor globular cluster (GC) of the ED-2 stream. } { We used a public suite of star-by-star dynamical Monte Carlo models to identify \sbh binaries in GCs with different initial masses and (half-mass) radii. } { We show that a likely progenitor of the ED-2 stream was a relatively low-mass ($\lesssim10^5\,\msun$) GC with an initial half-mass radius of $\sim 4\,$pc.
 Such a GC can dynamically retain a large fraction of its BH population and dissolve on the orbit of ED-2.
-From the suite of models we find that GCs produce $\sim3-30$ \sbh binaries, approximately independent of initial GC mass and inversely correlated with initial cluster radius.
-Scaling the results to the Milky Way GC population, we find that $\sim75\%$ of the \sbh binaries formed in GCs are ejected from their host GC in the early phases of evolution ($\lesssim1\,$Gyr); these are expected to no longer be close to the stream.
+From the suite of models we find that GCs produce $\sim3-30$ \sbh binaries, approximately independently of initial GC mass and inversely correlated with initial cluster radius.
+Scaling the results to the Milky Way GC population, we find that $\sim75\%$ of the \sbh binaries formed in GCs are ejected from their host GC, all in the early phases of evolution ($\lesssim1\,$Gyr); these are expected to no longer be close to streams.
 The $\sim25\%$ of \sbh binaries retained until dissolution are expected to form part of streams, such that for an initial mass of the progenitor of ED-2 of a few $10^4\,\msun$, we expect $\sim2-3$ \sbh to end up in the stream.
-GC models with metallicities similar to \gb ($\lesssim1\%$ solar) include \sbh binaries with similar BH masses ($\gtrsim30\,\msun$), orbital periods, and eccentricities. } { We predict the Galactic halo contains of order $10^5$ \sbh binaries that formed dynamically in GCs, a fraction of which may readily be detected in \textit{Gaia} DR4.
-The detection of these sources provides valuable tests of BH dynamics in clusters and the possible role in formation of gravitational wave sources. }
+GC models with metallicities similar to \gb ($\lesssim1\%$ solar) include \sbh binaries with similar BH masses ($\gtrsim30\,\msun$), orbital periods, and eccentricities. } { We predict that the Galactic halo contains of order $10^5$ \sbh binaries that formed dynamically in GCs, a fraction of which may readily be detected in \textit{Gaia} DR4.
+The detection of these sources provides valuable tests of BH dynamics in clusters and their contribution to gravitational wave sources. }

 \keywords{Stars: black holes – Stars: Population II - Galaxy: kinematics and dynamics – Galaxy: halo-globular clusters }